sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-01-Analyzability.md

 ## Encapsulation

-If I had showed you this code at the beginning of the this modules, you likely could have understood it right out of the gate.
+If I had showed you this code at the beginning of this module, you likely could have understood it right out of the gate.
 You'd still have questions:

 * What is the structure of the int array?
 * How does it model a cell?